 PREMISES

 Section 1.1.
 Description of the Premises.
-The Premises consists of the Erda Fire Station, located at 2163 West Erda Way, Erda, Utah.
+The Premises consists of the Erda Fire Station, located at 2163 West Erda Way, Erda, Utah, a legal description of which is attached hereto as Exhibit A and incorporated herein by this reference.

 Section 1.2.
 Agreement to Let.
 Landlord, in consideration of the rents, terms, covenants and agreement hereinafter set forth on the part of Tenant to be paid, kept, and performed, hereby grants, demises, and lets, and Tenant hereby takes and hires from Landlord on the terms, covenants, provisions and other agreements hereinafter provided, the Premises to have and to hold during the Lease Term (defined below).
 Provided, however, Tenant shall not allow activities, meeting, parking of vehicles, etc. to interfere with Landlord’s delivery.